-Guidelines: The primary purpose of the Advanced Training program is not to designate “experts” in a field of study or topic; rather, it is designed to identify Master Gardeners who have received special training to support specific county educational programs or projects.
-Advanced Training should be designed to empower the Master Gardener with the knowledge and skills required to effectively support designate programs or projects.
-This may include administration of projects, training of Master Gardeners, clientele presentations, and/or applied research and demonstrations.
+Guidelines: The primary purpose of the Advanced Training program is not to designate “experts” in a field of study or topic; rather, it is designed to identify Extension Master Gardeners who have received special training to support specific county educational programs or projects.
+Advanced Training should be designed to empower the Extension Master Gardener with the knowledge and skills required to effectively support designated programs or projects.
+This may include administration of projects, training of Extension Master Gardeners, clientele presentations, and/or applied research and demonstrations.

 Training and Volunteer Requirements: Advanced Training should be a minimum of 16 hours in length.
-Hours of training will depend on subject matter and level of expertise to be obtained.
-Training might include: formal classroom training, field trips and tours, mentoring by experts, and/or self-directed study.
+Hours of training will depend on the subject matter and level of expertise to be obtained.
+Training might include formal classroom training, field trips and tours, mentoring by experts, and/or self-directed study.
 Following completion of the training requirement, an individual should complete a minimum 20 hours of volunteer service in a designated program or project to obtain the Advanced Training certificate.

-A Master Gardener successfully completing Advanced Training would use the new designation as suggested in the following examples:
+An Extension Master Gardener successfully completing Advanced Training would use the new designation as suggested in the following examples:

 Authorization: With approval of the Texas Master Gardener Coordinator’s office, County Extension Agents and Extension Program Specialists have the authority to develop and implement Advanced Training programs as needed which adhere to these guidelines.
 While developing Advanced Training programs, counties are encouraged to communicate with Advanced Training Coordinator throughout the development of the program.
 Also, consideration should be given to potential expansion of such programs into other counties where applicable.

-- Statement of goals, objective and activities
+- Statement of goals, objectives, and activities

 - Advanced Training application form